 Language Delay or Disorder

-Receptive language refers to the ability to understand spoken and written utterances, words and sentences.
+Receptive language refers to the ability to understand spoken and written words, sentences, and utterances.
 Expressive language refers to the ability to use gestures, sounds, words, and sentences to communicate with others through speech or writing.

 Children with receptive language delay may find it challenging to